patrickfav/armadillo/README.md

 It is possible to provide any KDF implementation to the storage with providing a custom `KeyStretchingFunction` implementation.

+Note, if you use key stretching put/get operations will get very slow (depeding on the work factor of course), so consider accessing the store in a background thread.

 ### Encryption Fingerprint